 Oscar: What's so funny?
 Felix: That's not spaghetti.
 It's linguine.
 [Oscar grabs the plate of linguine and flings against the wall on the far side of the kitchen.]
 Oscar: Now, it's garbage.

 Unplanned Crossdressing: In one episode Felix has a bandage over his eyes due to recent surgery.
 When Oscar throws him out, he stumbles to the closet and puts on what he thinks is his coat, but is actually his ex-wife Gloria's.

-Written-In Infirmity: Klugman and Randall took on the roles again in a series of potato chip commercials, all of which had to be written around Klugman's inability to talk after his heavy smoking resulted in him losing a vocal cord.
-Then a reunion movie was made, by which time Klugman had regained his speaking, but with an extremely raspy and wheezy voice, so Oscar is said to have recently had a throat operation.
+Written-In Infirmity: Klugman and Randall took on the roles again in a series of potato chip commercials, all of which had to be written around Klugman's nearly non-existent voice after his heavy smoking resulted in him losing a vocal cord.
+Then a reunion movie was made, by which time Klugman had regained some volume, but still spoke in an extremely raspy and wheezy voice, so Oscar is said to have recently had a throat operation.